I-rem/snow-crash/level02/Ressources/README.md

 So, what is a **pcap** file and how do we make sense of it?

 PCAP files are a common format for storing packet captures.
 A PCAP file includes an exact copy of every byte of every packet as seen on the network.
 [See](https://www.endace.com/learn/what-is-a-pcap-file)
 There are various open-source tools we can use to read and write PCAP files including tcpdump, libPCAP, WinPCAP, NPCAP, Zeek, Snort, Suricata, Wireshark. **Wireshark** is among the recommended tools for this project and it is preinstalled on my machine so we'll go with that.
+(Edit: It was actually cloudshark that was recommended for this project but it is too late now and wireshark is more convenient)

 I said my machine though, not the host machine.